CheeseCake87/CheeseCake87/markdown/2023-08-11_making-improvements-to-the-flask-static-site-generator.md

 Markdown here...
 ```

-This is much cleaner and easier to read.
-It also fits nicely into the way markdown works, in the example above
+This is much cleaner and easier to read, it also fits nicely into the way markdown works.
-`'` are stand-ins for the ``` ` ``` character used to denote code blocks in markdown.
+In the example above `'` are stand-ins for the ``` ` ``` character used to denote code blocks in markdown.

 So, at the top of the markdown file for the post, there is a neat little meta section,
 done in a code block.
 Which looks nice, in my opinion.